jslopes8/terraform-aws-containers-eks/README.md

 - endpoint_public_access (Opcional) - indicates whether or not the API server endpoint is enabled.
 Default is `true`.
 - endpoint_private_access (Opcional) - indicates whether or not the API server endpoint is enabled.
 Default is `false`.

-Each document configuration may have `fargate_profile` blocks, which each accept the following arguments:
+Each document configuration may have one `fargate_profile` blocks, which accepts the following arguments:

 - name (Required) - name of the EKS Fargate Profile.
 - subnet_ids (Required) - list of subnet IDs.
 Must be in at least two different availability zones.